davidmattice/wan-backup/README.md

 13. Save the firewall rules so they can be reloaded on a reboot, otherwise they will be lost
     ```
     sudo sh -c "iptables-save > /etc/iptables.ipv4.nat"
+    sudo cat /etc/iptables.ipv4.nat
     ```
+    You can review the rules to see they include the ones created above.

 14. Configure the rules to be reloaded on a reboot